 No. How Can I Help You?

-If I order a triple bacon cheeseburger with guacamole, chili-cheese fries, and a chocolate shake the clerk is going to take my order, deliver my food, and move on to the next customer.
-He doesn’t question my order or the ramifications it will have on my health.
+Suppose I order a triple bacon cheeseburger with guacamole, chili cheese fries, and a chocolate shake.
+A clerk will take my order, deliver my food, and move on to the next customer without questioning my selection or its ramifications on my health.

-My role as an advisor, however, is to recommend what clients need, not what they want.
-This means I regularly say “no” to client requests especially when it’s not in their best interest.
-My goal is to make sure they follow their financial plan.
-I want to say “yes”; I want to be the good guy but not at the expense of their financial wellbeing.
+My role as an advisor is to recommend what clients need, not what they want, which means I often say no to client requests, especially when it's not in their best interest.
+My goal is to ensure they follow their financial plan.
+Of course, I try to say yes, but not at the expense of their financial well-being.

-In December of 1999 I met with a client who wanted to know why he didn’t have a larger exposure to high-flying technology and internet stocks.
-He was questioning his allocation to international, real-estate and bond investments.
-He wanted to sell these holdings to buy NASDAQ traded stocks.
-I told him “no” because of their rich valuations and that they didn’t fit into his long-range plans.
-He didn’t like my answer, so he asked the branch manager to transfer his account to another broker.
-A few months later the NASDAQ peaked and proceeded to fall 70%.
+In December 1999, I met with a client who coveted high-flying technology and internet stocks.
+He questioned our allocation to value stocks, international holdings, and bonds.
+He requested we sell them to buy Nasdaq-traded stocks.
+I said no because of the rich valuations, and they didn't fit into his long-term plans.
+He didn't like my answer and asked the branch manager to transfer his account to another broker.
+A few months later, the NASDAQ fell 70%.